jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 We are going to set some authentication tokens for us to use throughout this lab.

 ..
-Note:: F5 BIG-IP tokens last a maximum of 10 hours
+Note:: F5 BIG-IP authentication token last a maximum of 10 hours

 Expand the `Authentication` tab within the collection and run **all** the steps.
 This step requests, extends, and stores our tokens in Postman environment variables to be used.